ddmitov/perl-executing-browser/README.md

 **Security features based on C++ code:**
 * PEB can not and does not download remote files and can not execute any Perl scripts from remote locations.
+* All local pages are blocked if loading untrusted content in a local page is attempted.
-* No local Perl scripts are started if any untrusted content is loaded in the calling local page.
+* No local Perl scripts can be started if loading untrusted content in a local page is attempted.
-  No local Perl scripts are started if they are called from a web page.
+  No local Perl scripts can be started if they are called from a web page.
-* No output from local Perl scripts is displayed if any untrusted content is loaded in the calling local page.
+* No output from local Perl scripts is displayed if loading untrusted content in a local page is attempted.
-* No files or folders can be selected with their full paths if any untrusted content is loaded in the calling local page.
+* No files or folders can be selected with their full paths if loading untrusted content in a local page is attempted.
   No files or folders can be selected with their full paths from a web page.
 * Cross-site scripting is disabled for all web and local pages.
 * Plugin support is disabled.